 1. Select the Build Mesh command from the Workflow menu.
 Set the following recommended values for the parameters in the Build Mesh dialog:

 Depth maps based mesh generation is the recommended option for the scenes with small and thin elements, that should be preserved in the final model.
-Another option is to generate the dense point cloud (via Build Dense Cloud command) and then use the dense cloud source option in the Build Mesh dialog.
+Another option is to generate the point cloud (via Build Point Cloud command) and then use the point cloud source option in the Build Mesh dialog.

 2. Click OK button to start building geometry.